PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 Still groggy she pulled her calves taught; stretching her feet to a point, arms arching back.
 The stretch bringing a wave of lucidity.

 Dust darted through the sunbeams, they entered through knot holes.
 Nothing to worry about, no concern.
-There was no need to hide; she was free.
+There was no need to hide.

 But there was something wrong.